tfourj/immich-public-proxy/README.md

 # Immich Public Proxy

-## WARNING - Don't update to Immich v1.132
+## 🚨 WARNING - Don't update to Immich v1.132+ 🚨

-This will cause IPP to stop functioning.
+This will cause IPP to stop functioning, as Immich no longer outputs shared album info without an API key.
 I'm working to resolve this.

 See https://github.com/alangrainger/immich-public-proxy/issues/87